Dakshinya7/DrCardIO-Heart-stroke-prediction-using-machine-learning-with-front-end/README.md

 # DrCardIO Heart Stroke Prediction 🩺

-A simple ML and DL based website which predicts if a person is capable of acquiring a heart stroke during his lifetime.
+        A simple Machine Learning and Deep Learning based website which predicts if a person is capable of acquiring a heart stroke during his lifetime.

 ## DISCLAIMER ⚠️